 "Ask what goes on behind a door, take every opportunity." - Claire Storer, BSc (Hons) Human Biology.

 We're thrilled that you're joining our University of Derby community and we can't wait to hear about all of the exciting things you do whilst you're studying with us.
 We strongly believe in celebrating the successes of our brilliant University community, however big or small, so do stay in touch and let us know about the opportunities you take and what you've achieved.
 Have a look at #DerbyUniSuccess on social media to see what our students and staff have been up to recently.

 Finding your way around and travelling to University

 If you want to experience University before you arrive, why not check out our virtual tour?
 This tour lets you explore our sites across Derby, Buxton and Chesterfield and shows you the town or city you'll be studying in.

 We're commited to reducing our impact on the local environment and our local community.
 We're continuing to work hard to make travelling to Uni via public transport, cycling and walking as easy and as cheap as possible, without using a car.
-Need help with finding us and figuring out how you'd like to travel?

 Words you need to know